Pregnancy Massage Q&A

 What experience do you have with pregnancy massage?

 I have both education and hands-on experience.
-I earned a 60-hour Maternity Massage Certificate and spent more than 5 years as a Teaching Assistant for prenatal massage courses with Leslie Stager's MotherTouch program at the Oregon School of Massage.
-I teach the postnatal massage course, "Bodywork for the New Mother," at this massage school as well.
+After I earned a 60-hour Maternity Massage Certificate, I spent more than 5 years as a Teaching Assistant for biannual prenatal massage elective courses with Leslie Stager's MotherTouch program at the Oregon School of Massage.
+I have taught the postnatal massage course, "Bodywork for the New Mother," at this massage school as well.

 I am very familiar with the unique conditions and concerns that affect a pregnant body, and can apply this knowledge to safe, confident prenatal massage.